ksxjltze/leejiakeat/src/routes/projects/MushroomGameLD55.md

 I decided to re-use the first ever sprite I drew (in DigiPen), the mushroom (boi), and added some noise.
 In hindsight, I should have drawn a new mushroom.

 The ground is just some brown/orange with noise.
-The sky is blue, and a sun in the top left corner, but no noise for some reason.
+The sky is some blue, and a sun in the top left corner.

+I tried to embed wasm into a HTML file for submission, and while it worked on my local development server, it failed to properly load when it was uploaded to itch.io, and at that point I was too tired to try and figure out why.
+It vaguely had to do with my assets not being loaded due to a 403 error (forbidden).
+In hindsight, maybe I should have uploaded it directly to the ludum dare website, but I was lazy to change the game's resolution to fit the requirements.